atinfinity/CarND-Behavioral-Cloning-P3/writeup.md

 The simulator contains two tracks.
 So, I evaluated `Track2`, too.
 At first, I collected data of `Track2` from simulator.
 As a result, I collected 35901  images and angles.
 And, I increased the data by data augumentation(x2).

 Here is loss curve(training and validation).

+![alt text][image9]

 From this figure, I think that over or under fitting has not occurred.
-And, you can watch the result on xxxx.
+And, you can watch the result on [video_track2.mp4](https://github.com/atinfinity/CarND-Behavioral-Cloning-P3/blob/master/video_track2.mp4).
 I think that `Track2` has the following difficult condition.

 - include shade scenes